theima/ein/README.md

 ### Creating the Root Node
 To create the root node use the `create` function.
-Supply an [actionMap](#actionmap) and an optional initial value for the model.
-If no initial value is set the action map must be able to handle a null value for the model.
-If `undefined` is supplied as the initial value, the action map will still get null for the model when executing the first [action](#actions).
+Supply an [actionMap](#actionmap) and an initial value for the model.
 The type argument is the model implementation used.

 ```typescript
   const node: Node<Example> = create(exampleMap, {example:'Hello World'});